If you own a domain name or someone has it registered on your behalf you will probably come across these devious spam letters in the mail.

-So I first wrote about this other iDNS mail letter a couple of years ago, but my clients and myself are still receiving these, and from other company’s.
+So I first wrote about this other iDNS mail letter a couple of years ago, but my clients and I are still receiving these, and from other company’s.
 Which is a problem.
 Why?
 Because it means many of you are still falling for the scam and paying these fraudulent scammers 300-500% higher cost to own the registration to your domain.
-And worst, you lose access to your domain ownership if you do transfer.
+And worst, you lose access to your domain ownership if you do the transfer.

 So we want to provide this information to protect you, whether you have registered your domain name with Northwoods Web Designs or some other provider.
 Here is the word for word mailing that you may receive.
 Hoping you are finding this from searching, ultimately protecting yourself from this spam company.

-These companies who send these letters, such this one from 924 Bergen Ave, Suite #289, Jersey City, NF (Domain Registry), attempt to convince you into transferring or renewing your domain using their service.
+These companies who send these letters, such as this one from 924 Bergen Ave, Suite #289, Jersey City, NF (Domain Registry), attempt to convince you into transferring or renewing your domain using their service.
 Which on average is 500% above the market rate for domain name services.

 The actual letter text: